Seahenge: Purpose

 Researchers were unable to determine activity at Seahenge in the centuries after it was built, and its purpose is consequently unknown.
 However, the presence of Middle and Late Bronze Age pottery at the site suggests that it became a focal point again several centuries after construction.
 Theories about the site have focused on the idea of inversion, as represented by the upside-down central tree stump and the single post turned 180 degrees from the others, within the circle itself.
 The theme of inversion has been noticed in some Early Bronze Age burials.
 Not all the split posts can be accounted for and it has been suggested that another structure was built nearby using them.

 Seahenge is so-named by analogy with Stonehenge, but Seahenge did not possess an actual henge (a monumental enclosing ditch, with a bank piled up outside of it), making it a different category of monument.
 It appears to have had little functionally in common with its namesake.
-The contemporary ground surface associated with the monument has long since been washed away: No features survive from the time it was erected, and the silt Seahenge stood in, when it was found, was deposited long after the timber circle was first overwhelmed by the sea.
+The contemporary ground surface associated with the monument has long since been washed away: No features survive from the time it was erected, and the silt Seahenge stood in when it was found was deposited long after the timber circle was first overwhelmed by the sea.

-One theory of use is that Seahenge was a mortuary enclosure for the use of excarnation rather than a meeting-place, like a henge monument.
+One theory of use is that Seahenge was a mortuary enclosure for excarnation rather than a meeting-place, like a henge monument.
 In view of the relatively small diameter of the post circle and its height and its "privacy" entrance, some have suggested it is a "sky burial" (excarnation) site, similar in use (although different in construction) to those found in Tibet, Mongolia, Pakistan, and North America.
 There is no direct evidence for this.

 Discovery

-In early Spring 1998, John Lorimer, a special-needs worker, amateur archaeologist, and beach comber, was catching shrimps with his brother-in-law Gary on Holme beach.
+In early Spring 1998, John Lorimer, an amateur archaeologist and beach comber, was catching shrimps with his brother-in-law Gary on Holme beach.
 The pair found a Bronze Age axe head in the silt, but at first did not know what it was.
 Intrigued, Lorimer visited the area repeatedly, eventually finding a lone tree stump that had been unearthed on the beach – unusual in that it seemed to be upside down.
 A metal detectorist friend later recognised the site's importance, so they contacted the Castle Museum in Norwich.
 Archaeologists at the museum examined the axe head, the second one found on Holme Beach within only a few months.
 Lorimer continued to monitor the inverted tree stump.
 Wave erosion gradually exposed a surrounding ring of wooden posts, confirming that the site was an intentional human construction.
 Lorimer contacted Castle Museum again.

 The museum contacted Edwin Rose, at the time Norfolk Landscape Archaeology's Development Control Officer, who then visited the site with Lorimer on 12 August 1998.
 At first, Rose suspected it was a fish trap from the Anglo-Saxon period, relatively commonplace for the area.
 But he began to suspect that it might be something else.
 So Rose inquired whether English Heritage would fund an excavation.
 They agreed.